matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 ## Editing Pattern Assets

 - Pattern assets are stored in the `src/assets` folder.
-- You can add additonal styles/scripts to a pattern via the [Pattern Settings](#pattern-settings) in the `_config.yml` file - styles will automatically be included in the `<head>`, scripts will automatically be included before the `</body>` tag in all patterns.
+- You can add additional styles/scripts to a pattern via the [Pattern Settings](#pattern-settings) in the `_config.yml` file - styles will automatically be included in the `<head>`, scripts will automatically be included before the `</body>` tag in all patterns.

 ><i class="icon red" data-icon="info"></i>Keep your styles organised.
 Try this simple [SCSS playbook](https://matthewelsom.com/blog/simple-scss-playbook.html).

 # Adding Documentation

-## What is Documentaion?
+## What is Documentation?

 'Documentation' is used to store information relating to a pattern (or group of patterns), as well as information about the style guide itself - this page is an example of a document.

 By default, documentation is stored in the `_docs` folder and grouped in directories that correspond to the pattern directories.
-An additonal `/about` directory is also provided, this can contain general/non-pattern specific contents (like this page).
+An additional `/about` directory is also provided, this can contain general/non-pattern specific contents (like this page).

-Patterns are always loaded into a document via an iframe, so any style guide related styles will not interfere with your pattern.
+Patterns are always loaded into a document via an iFrame, so any style guide related styles will not interfere with your pattern.

 {% highlight directory %}
 │